List of School Governors and their potted histories

 Andy has no links with other Governing Boards.

 Adele has worked in a variety of marketing roles, for large and small brands, working both client-side and agency-side - originally within the Food Industry, but more recently with brands across councils, recruitment, events/venues finance, retail, children’s food & children's sports services.
 She is used to managing a large team, building relationships, interpreting requirements and developing successful marketing campaigns.
 Adele now runs her own business managing the marketing strategy and communications for a range of clients.
-She has no business interests that would influence any decisions made by the GB.
+Adele has declared an interest - she is the owner of Brightside Marketing Solutions.

 |Therese Tyson||06/12/2020||Co-opted Governor - Therese has worked foremost of her professional life as an HR manager in a range of large organisations ranging from engineering, energy production and legal services.
 She has significant experience in employee relations, recruitment, corporate responsibility, diversity and projects.
 This experience has been valuable in her role of governor at the school where Therese has used her skills, knowledge and experience both in HR and management matters.
 Three years ago Therese stepped out of the world of paid employment but then realised she wasn't ready for that so now works part-time as a Deputy Registrar in the registrar service of a local authority.